stefanvictora/hue-scheduler/README.md

   2. If you turn on the lights at `08:45`, Hue Scheduler **automatically shortens the transition time** to the remaining 15 minutes until its start and **interpolates the ``ct`` value** to `300`, making sure the lights always have the desired color temperature regardless when they are turned on during the transition.

   3. If you turn on the lights at any time after `09:00`, Hue Scheduler ignores `tr-before` and instead uses the transition time defined via ``tr`` instead.
 If no explicit ``tr`` is defined, Hue lights automatically use a transition time of 400ms.

+  > Note: Hue Scheduler uses the ``tr`` property of the previous state to determine the transition time for the interpolated call.
+If you want to disable the transition time for interpolated calls, make sure to set ``tr:0`` for the previous state.
+If no ``tr`` property is defined for the previous state, Hue Scheduler uses the default value defined via the ``--default-interpolation-transition-time`` (default: `4` = 400ms) global configuration option.

 To summarize: `tr-before` allows you to define longer and smoother transitions that always match the desired state, regardless of when they are turned on during the transition.
 Those interpolations are available for all color modes (CT, XY/RGB, Hue/Sat).
 The starting point for those interpolations is always the previously defined state.
 If the color mode differs between the states, then Hue Scheduler automatically performs a conversion between them.
 This allows us to transition, e.g., from a color temperature to some color value.